abhishekmane6122/Road-Accident-Data-Analysis-and-Visualization-Using-MS-Excel-Dashboard/README.md

 🔘Adding two new features: "month" and "year", which were extracted from the "date" column.

 These steps were essential to making the data ready for analysis.
 By cleaning and processing the data, I was able to get a more accurate and insightful understanding of the road accident data.
-This will help me to identify patterns and trends in the data, and to develop strategies for preventing road accidents in the future.
+This will help me to identify patterns and trends in the data and to develop strategies for preventing road accidents in the future.

 ◯ Important Excel features used in this dashboard are: